 - Shrouded in Myth: He came and made a town, doing cool stuff like taming a buffalo by riding on it.
 He was so Inexplicably Awesome that countless generations of people still think highly of him.
 In reality he was Hans Sprungfeld, a pirate so sanguinary that he tried to kill George Washington before escaping to wherever Springfield is placed and label everybody else who decided to settle with him idiots (Evil Laugh included and actually written down on his confession).

-- One Head Taller: Up to Eleven — he is positively gigantic.
+- One Head Taller: He is positively gigantic.
 Part of the gag on the few occasions he's appeared is that he is way too tall for regular human appliances.

 - A Taste of Their Own Medicine: He leads the people of Springfield in laughing at Nelson, complete with "Ha-ha!".